 • Conversation with contract caterers to access frozen-down food and surplus

-• Waste prevention activities at local schools such as passive clothing swaps
+• Waste prevention activities at local schools

 • Better advertisement by the council of the work we do and the volunteering opportunities we have